 - The number of embryos seen.

 - The embryo’s positioning (to make sure it’s not an ectopic pregnancy.
 This is when the fetus grows in the fallopian tube instead of the uterus.

 - Check your ovaries and uterus for any abnormalities.

-- Size of Baby(aka embryo) confirmed I was eight weeks pregnant, and the Expected Due Date was September 2019.
+- The baby’s size (aka embryo) confirmed I was eight weeks pregnant, and the Expected Due Date was September 2019.

 - Baby’s Heartbeat: Strong!
-About 160 something beats per minute.
+About 160-something beats per minute.
 (The range from a strong heartbeat is from 140-170)

-- Baby’s Positioning: In uterus.
+- Baby’s Positioning: In the uterus.

 - My Ovaries: small cyst (goes away on its own)

 - Check for abnormalities: on the top part of my uterus, they found a Fibroid!